Please review the guidance regarding communicable/infectious disease prevention and details for special events permits

 Austin is a vibrant community that hosts hundreds of local, national, and international events each year—ranging from music concerts, food festivals, and racing competitions, to parades, art exhibitions, and family fun.
 As our city continues to thrive, special events enrich Austin’s quality of life and boost economic prosperity.
 The goal of the Austin Center for Events (ACE) is to keep all of those events safe.

-The Austin Center for Events oversees the permitting and planning for temporary special events and festivals in the City of Austin.
+The Austin Center for Events oversees the permitting and planning of temporary special events and festivals, which are categorized into four tiers.

 ACE is an interdepartmental team consisting of representatives from multiple city departments, including Austin Police, Austin Fire, Austin-Travis County Emergency Medical Services, Austin Transportation, Austin Water Utility, Economic Development Department’s Music & Entertainment Division, Parks and Recreation, Austin Public Health, Code Compliance, and Austin Resource Recovery.
 ACE also works with several local agencies, such as Capital Metro and the Texas Facilities Commission, for event planning and permitting.

 The Austin Center for Events Planning Guide assists event organizers through the city permitting process by providing requirements and guidelines necessary to produce a special event in the City of Austin.
 On behalf of the City of Austin, thank you for contributing to the spirit and vitality of our community through the production of your event.

 Things to Know Before You Plan

-- The City of Austin Transportation Department and the Austin Center for Events has declared a Moratorium on New Downtown Street Events (pdf) and a Moratorium Extension (pdf) through December 2022.
+- The City of Austin Transportation Department and the Austin Center for Events has declared a Moratorium on New Downtown Street Events (pdf).

 - The State of Texas Capitol Complex Master Plan Phase 1 began on March 26, 2018 with a completion date in Spring 2022.
 The development will impact downtown streets with utility expansions, new construction, and sidewalk enhancements in the City of Austin right-of-way this could affect an event route.
 Please visit https://www.tfc-ccp.org/ to sign-up for the Texas Facilities newsletter.
 Contact TransportationSpecialEvents@austintexas.gov for coordination assistance.

 - The Special Events Ordinance was adopted May 2018.

 - The Special Events Ordinance Rules (pdf) went into effect April 2019.